 - In a large mixing bowl, whisk together flour, sugar, and salt.

 - Add cold butter cubes and work into flour with a pastry cutter.
-Work additional pieces in by rubbing butter into flour with finger tips until mixture resembles coarse corn meal.
-(Small pebbles of butter left in mixture is fine.)
+Work additional pieces in by rubbing butter into flour with finger tips until mixture resembles coarse corn meal with pea sized pebbles of butter.

 - Next, add a tablespoon of cold water at a time, while shaping mixture into a dough ball.

-- Cover dough with plastic wrap and refrigerate for a minimum of 30 minutes and maximum of 1 hr if you plan on using right away.
-Any longer and you will need to let the dough rest on the counter for about 45 minutes before rolling out.
+- Cover dough with plastic wrap and refrigerate for a minimum of 1 hr if you plan on using right away.
+Allowing the dough to rest overnight creates a more relaxed dough that is easier to roll out.

 - Now its time to roll dough out for lining the pie pan.
 Roll your dough by starting from the center and working outwards in all directions, rotating dough clockwise as you go.